 - If you are connecting from GKE, you must be running GKE 1.8 or higher on a VPC-native cluster.

 - You must enable the Service Networking API for your project.

-- In order to manage a private services access connection, the user should
+- In order to manage a private services access connection, your user must

 have the following IAM permissions.
-If you don't have the required
+If the user doesn't have the required

 permissions you can get insufficient-permissions errors.

-If you are using a Shared VPC network, you also need to add your user to the host project and assign the same permissions to the user on the host project.
+If you're using a Shared VPC network, you also need to add the same user and assign the same permissions on the host project.

-If you are using a Shared VPC network, you also need to enable this API for the host project.
+If you are using a Shared VPC network, you also need to enable the Service Networking API for the host project.